AllenInstitute/vis/site/src/content/docs/developers/dependencies.md

 ---
 title: Dependencies
-description: A reference page in my new Starlight docs site.
+description: A reference page describing how dependencies are managed in the vis project.
 ---

 ## Locked Dependencies